Tacolizard/asm/README.md

 My CPU is inefficient, and does some things a real CPU wouldn't.
 Also I did some dumb things just because they were more convenient to write quickly.
 Also there are two instances of a bunch of if statements that should really be using cases.
 However, the goal of this project wasn't to make a good CPU, it was to see how far I could get with my close to zero knowledge on how to actually do this.
 From that perspective, I think it turned out pretty well.

-check out the other branches for cool, but buggy stuff. i even have tile-based graphics on some branches.
+check out the other branches for cool, but buggy stuff. i even have sprite-based graphics on some branches.